harindaka/json_config/README.md

 }
 ```

-# Build Your Configuration at Compile-time
+# Building Your Configuration at Compile-time
 You probably may not want to build your configuration at runtime.
 It would make more sense to build it when the app compiles.
 To do this, you will need to do the same as above inside a build script (build.rs) and include the generated configuration in the main.rs at compile time.

 This helps you not only maintain a lean configuration in the binary, but also validate it at compile time.